karln-create/2020-cs121-battleship/README.md

 		a warning flag if the player enter any coordinates that fit in this group.

 		TO-DO: Create a randomizer for ship placement for P2.

+	UPDATE 2020-04-02-THU-1951:
+		Stuck at creating an algorithm to randomize with exclusiion.
+For example, once a number is selected, it needs to be removed from the pool of number to randomize.